tsealex/de-crast/Git-tutorial.md

 ### *Here's the story.*

-You just started the hot new task manager app and you decided to host it on [github][1].
-You already created the repo and invited all your teammates as collaberators.
+You just started the hot new task manager app and you decided to host it on [GitHub][1].
+You already created the repo and invited all your teammates as collaborators.
 Now it's time to get that repo on your computer and start working.

 #### Step One: install git
-If you are using linux simply use your package manager to install git.
+If you are using Linux simply use your package manager to install git.
 For example, on an Ubuntu box simply type:

 ```